Miguel Vargas Player Props: Dodgers vs. Rockies

-After going 0-for-0 in his last game, Miguel Vargas and the Los Angeles Dodgers take on the Colorado Rockies (who will start Ryan Feltner) at 10:10 PM ET on Monday.
+Miguel Vargas -- 0-for-0 in his last game -- will be in action for the Los Angeles Dodgers against the Colorado Rockies, with German Marquez on the mound, on April 4 at 10:10 PM ET.

-He reached base in his only plate appearance in his previous appearance against the Diamondbacks.
+In his previous appearance, he reached base in his only plate appearance against the Diamondbacks.

 Miguel Vargas Game Info & Props vs. the Rockies